while-true-do/ansible-role-certbot/README.md

 Basic testing:

 ```
+bash ./tests/test-ansible.sh
 bash ./tests/test-spelling.sh
-bash ./tests/test-ansible.sh
+bash ./tests/test-whitespace.sh
 ```

 ## Contribute / Bugs

 Thank you so much for considering to contribute.
 Every contribution helps us.
 We are really happy, when somebody is joining the hard work.
 Please have a look at the links first.

 -   [Contribution Guidelines](./docs/CONTRIBUTING.md)